squareops/road-to-devops/Level-2/M4-Observability/L01-InstallCloudWatchAgent.md

 14. Codebuild
 15. Chatbot

-### Such as if we take an example for EC2 instances, so we will monitor these main metrics:
+### Let's say if we take an example for EC2 instances, so we will monitor these essential metrics:
 1. CPU utilization
 2. RAM utilization
 3. Disk usage